 Roof rats will find ways into your house, utilizing cracks, windows, missing caulking, or even stucco deterioration.
 The best way to prevent roof rats is by sealing those openings and deterring them.

-It can be beneficial to trim and maintain your Arizona landscaping, especially fruit trees.
+It can be beneficial to trim and maintain your Yuma landscaping, especially fruit trees.
 Trees are one of their favorite ways to invite themselves over without you knowing.
 They will eat fruit and garage around the exterior of your home, so maintaining a clean yard will help eliminate them.

 If you have your yard professionally maintained, ensure that your landscaper does not bring other yard waste to your property.
 Landscaper errors can be an easy way for roof rats to relocate free of charge.
 Always make sure clippings stay in their trucks, and they don’t use the same netting collection with previous customer's debris inside.

 While roof rats are not native to Arizona, they indeed have found their way to their new homes.
 Roof rats are all over Arizona.
 It may be more common to see then where fruits trees are prevalent.
 While they are more known towards coastal regions of the US, Arizona does have them throughout the state.

 Roof rats will be more active during the colder months in Yuma.
 They are typically more active during the evening than in the daytime.

 - They can produce up to 40 offspring throughout their lives even though their life expectancy is about one year.

 - They may bite is feeling threatened.